rmaicle/rmaicle.github.io/about.md

 ---

 I'm a programmer from the Philippines.
-Been exposed to different areas of software development as, i think, many of us do.
+Did programming using some major programming languages, back-end programming in some major databases and did a few web front-ends too.
-Did programming using some major programming languages, back-end programming in some major databases and did some web front-ends too.
+I like software engineering and I try to keep up with.

-Also keeping up with software engineering.
+Nowadays, I'm doing a C++ project and (re)learning the D programming language.

-Accidentally came across GitHub Pages a few days ago and I hope this one fares better than my previous attempts.
+I'm also trying to write a documentation for the D programming language.

-Aside from all these, I like poetry (used to write some), music, history, science fiction, good laughs over a couple of cold, big mug of beer.
+Nothing much but I'd like to make as good as possible.

 <section class="social">
 <p>&nbsp;</p>